-Get feedback.
-Accountability is huge when it comes to resolutions.
+When it comes to resolutions, you need accountability.
 It helps you keep tabs on your progress, your successes, and your opportunities to improve.
-Technology has made this surprisingly easy to do.
-Apps like Qapital, Mint, and Stash are great for setting goals, tracking finances, investing, and setting aside savings automatically.
-Another way to receive feedback is using the buddy system.
+Apps like Mint can help a lot, and are great for setting goals, tracking finances, investing, and setting aside savings automatically.
+Another way to receive feedback is by using the buddy system.
 Team up with a friend or family member who is also trying to accomplish a resolution, financial or otherwise.
 This way, you’ll have mutual support while holding each other accountable.